Karanpreet-Jangra/Pong-Game-using-Pupil-Labs/README.md

 Eye tracking has been an evolving technology that facilitates hands-free human-computer interaction.
 This capability is the cornerstone for its ever-increasing application in scientific, research, and industrial applications.
 This project aims to design a timeless arcade game, the 2D Pong Game, on the Unity game platform, with the variation of using an Eye Tracker - the Pupil Labs Core Eye Tracker as an alternative interaction method.

-## Project Overview

-This repository contains the implementation of a classic Pong game with eye-tracking controls, demonstrating the integration of modern eye-tracking technology with traditional gaming experiences.
-The project explores the feasibility and user experience of eye-controlled gameplay, providing insights into hands-free human-computer interaction in gaming environments.

 ## Key Features

 - Eye-Controlled Gameplay: Use eye movements to control the paddle instead of traditional keyboard/mouse input.